-T/- 1 Fees are non refundable 2 Amount in excess of \$250 is refundable if registration is cancelled before first t day of class.
-3 Tuition may be refundable on prorata basis.
-Refer to Financial Policies section n of KPSAHS Catalog
+Amount in excess of \$250 is refundable if registration is cancelled before first day of class.

 For School policy related to payment of Tuition and Fees (and refund of Tuition and Fee payments), refer to the Financial Policies section of the Kaiser Permanente School of Allied Health Sciences Academic Catalog.